Reviews Communities Blog FAQ Services Contact

 Key factors to evaluate:

-Your Step-by-Step Guide to Selecting and Closing a Cash-Flow Deal Before Cap Rates Rise
+What Is the Step-by-Step Process for Closing a Cash-Flow Deal Before Cap Rates Rise?

 1) Define your buy box.
 Target 5 to 20 units, 1980s or newer construction if you want lower capex, or 1960s to 1970s with copper plumbing and newer roofs for value add.
 Set an in-place cap rate floor of 5.25 to 5.75 percent with a path to 6.5 to 7.0 percent stabilized.